IBM/s3mem-go/README.md

 ## Examples

-As example here a method which retrieves an object from an S3 implementation [Example](example/example.go) and here how to write a test for it [Example](example/example_test.go) using s3mem.
+As example here a method which retrieves an object from an S3 implementation [Example](example/example.go) and here how to write a test for it [Example Test](example/example_test.go) using s3mem.
 The s3m3m package offers a number of helper method to manage the buckets and objects without using the S3API.
 This is useful to setup your tests.
-You can find them in the [Helper methods][s3mem/helper.go]
+You can find them in the [Helper methods](s3mem/helper.go)

 ## Implemented